 Christians will also bear the image of Jesus Christ via their second birth and ultimately receive a resurrection body.
 The resurrection of Christ was a prototype of our resurrection.
 It is natural for Christians to act like Jesus Christ.
 One day we will be just like Jesus, but for now, we are in the process of becoming more like Him (Ro 8:28-30; 2 Co 3:18).

 Our eternal future rests on our identity.

 Salvation is about our identity.
-Our identity with Adam brought us a fallen nature and death.
+Our identity with Adam brought us fallen nature and death.
 Our identity with Christ brought us eternal life and a resurrection body.
 Both the first and second Adams are representatives.
-Jesus possessed true humanity and represents us as a true man/person.
+Jesus possessed true humanity and represented us as a true man/person.